-If you run a retail business in India, you might be noticing a change in how your customers shop.
+If you run a retail business, you might be noticing a change in how your customers shop.
 Chances are, they’re not satisfied to come to your store and browse until they find something they want.
 They probably want to research the product online, read reviews, and check out photos.
 If you’re a product seller, you can keep up with these changing customer behaviours using an omnichannel approach.

 What Is Omnichannel Retailing?